 …and most canned fruit is loaded with added sugar, so stay away from that.

-A good starting point is Jamie Eason’s Approved Food List.
-There is also a pdf online that you can download and hang up in your kitchen.
+A good starting point is Jamie Eason’s Approved Food List from bodybuilding.com.
+This is a pdf that you can download, print and hang up in your kitchen.
 I posted mine to the inside of my kitchen cabinet doors for a quick reference.
 Added bonus: The list also states portion sizes.